RapidWorkers is an online rewards site that promises to pay you for completing different micro-tasks.

 If you live in the US, UK, Canada, Australia, New Zealand, and Norway, the earning potential is quite good.

-But there are also quite a lot of tasks that are available worldwide so you will be able to find tasks no matter where you live – in some countries you might just not be able to take the higher-paying tasks.
+However, a great thing about RapidWorkers.com is that there are quite a lot of tasks that are available worldwide so you will be able to find tasks no matter where you live – in some countries you might just not be able to take the higher-paying tasks.